-The banks and DNB are currently transitioning to data delivery based on the single customer view.
-The transition has yielded several insights, which were incorporated into this first round of amendments to the SCV Policy Rule.
+The transition to data delivery based on the single customer view has yielded several insights, for the banks and DNB, which were incorporated into this first round of amendments to the SCV Policy Rule.
 The purpose of this round of amendments is to reduce ambiguity and correct a number of inaccuracies.